Gamepiaynmo/BallanceModLoader/README.md

 For more information, please read [The Wiki](https://github.com/Gamepiaynmo/BallanceModLoader/wiki).

+The source code of built-in mods is in [another repository](https://github.com/Gamepiaynmo/BML-Mods).

 ### Installing

 Go to the Release page and download the latest build (Do not download the dev package unless you would like to develop your own mod).
 Extract all contents into your Ballance root folder.
 After that you can find the following files in your Ballance directory: